CodeWithJoe2020/simpleTelegramBot/README.md

 after this was succesfull you should get your api key for telegram

 2. and than you can add your bot to your group

+3. start your script with main.py - and your bot is ready to go